Meymeh: Administrative history

 During the late Qajar period, Meymeh was part of the district of Jowsheqan.
 Under the Pahlavi dynasty, in 1921–22, Meymeh was put in Jowsheqan boluk of Kashan County.
 By 1950, the boluk had been made a dehestan (rural district), and by 1954 it was raised to a bakhsh (district), and named Meymeh.
 Then, in 1957, Meymeh District was transferred from Kashan to Isfahan County, upsetting the residents of Jowsheqan, who had traditionally identified with Kashan more.
 Thus, the district was split in two, with Meymeh going into Isfahan and Jowsheqan into Kashan.

 In 1990, the county of Borkhar and Meymeh was formed by merging those two districts.
 The capital of the new county was the new city of Shahinshahr.
 Under this new arrangement, Meymeh remained a district with two rural districts, Vandadeh and Zarkan.
 In 2024, Meymeh District (Note: Renamed the Central District of Meymeh and Vazvan County) was separated from the county in the establishment of Meymeh and Vazvan County and renamed the Central District, with Meymeh as the new county's capital.

 Despite all these changes, the borders of the city of Meymeh itself have remained essentially unchanged since at least the original Pahlavi arrangement.

 Demographics

 Population

-At the time of the 2006 National Census, the city's population was 5,733 in 1,790 households, when it was capital of Meymeh District (Note: Renamed the Central District of Meymeh and Vazvan County) in Borkhar and Meymeh County.
+At the time of the 2006 National Census, the city's population was 5,733 in 1,790 households, when it was capital of Meymeh District in Borkhar and Meymeh County.
 The following census in 2011 counted 5,449 people in 1,732 households, by which time the district had been separated from the county in the establishment of Shahin Shahr and Meymeh County.
 (Note: Renamed Shahinshahr County) The 2016 census measured the population of the city as 5,651 people in 1,909 households.